megagonlabs/HappyDB/docs/index.md

 #### Cleaning the corpus
 The HappyDB corpus, like any other human-generated data, has errors and requires cleaning.
 Many workers did not write down complete sentences or had spelling errors.
-To make using the corpus more convinient, we have created a clean version of the corpus that deal with the issues mentioned earlier.
+To make using the corpus more convenient, we have created a clean version of the corpus that deals with the issues mentioned earlier.
 More specifically, we have:
-1. removed any happy moment that consists of two or less words,
+1. removed any happy moment that consists of a single word,
 1. corrected the misspelled words (if we could infer the correct spelling from the context).